 This is the Home Page of Newport Landing Lake and Homeowners Association

-As Labor day approaches and summer winds down I thought I'd take some time to talk about jet skis and safety.
+As we approach the Fourth of July holiday I thought I'd take some time to talk about jet skis and safety.
 I think many residents on the lake have or use jet skis.
 It is usually what I hear most, “This jet ski did this.
 That jet ski did that.”

 While the thrill of a jet skiing comes from speeding across the water, this doesn’t mean that you shouldn’t do it responsibly.
 Jet skiers have responsibilities to other water users – as a well as themselves – to ride in a safe and sensible manner.
 It’s important to know how to stay safe and how to behave with respect to other users when sharing the water.